We've got all the right angles.

 - start with right triangles and learn about the trigonometric ratios that come with them.
 (Don't worry.
 They don't bite.)

-- fly kites, fend off polygons, and make our way around circles.
+- box some rectangles, fend off polygons, and make our way around circles.

-- finish up with area and volume, which seem like simple concepts, but take up more space than you might think (and not just in your noggin).
+- learn about area and volume, which seem like simple concepts, but take up more space than you might think (and not just in your noggin).

 P.S.
 Geometry is a two-semester course.
 You're looking at Semester B, but you can check out Semester A here.